Centre for Consumption Insights

 About this Centre

-Led by Professor Maria Piacentini, this Centre (CCI) builds on the research excellence and the international, interdisciplinary networks of colleagues in the Department of Marketing.
-We have expertise in all aspects of consumption, from a focus on consumer culture theory and the sociology of consumption and markets, through to experimental work in the domain of consumer psychology.
+Directed by Professor James Cronin and Dr Hayley Cocker, the Centre for Consumption Insights (CCI) builds on the research excellence and international, interdisciplinary networks of colleagues in the Department of Marketing.
+The CCI has expertise in all aspects of consumption studies, from consumer culture theory and the sociology of consumption, markets & marketing, through to experimental work in the domain of consumer psychology.

 Teresa AldrenResearch Enhancement and Centres Administrator

-Centre for Consumption Insights, Centre for Family Business, Centre for Financial Econometrics, Asset Markets and Macroeconomic Policy, Centre for Health Futures, Centre for Marketing Analytics & Forecasting, Centre for Productivity & Efficiency, Centre for Technological Futures , Centre for Transport & Logistics (CENTRAL)
+Centre for Consumption Insights, Centre for Family Business, Centre for Financial Econometrics, Asset Markets and Macroeconomic Policy, Centre for Health Futures, Centre for Marketing Analytics & Forecasting, Centre for Productivity & Efficiency, Centre for Scholarship and Innovation in Management Education, Centre for Technological Futures , Centre for Transport & Logistics (CENTRAL)

 Dr Carolyn DownsSenior Lecturer

-Centre for Consumption Insights, Fundamentals of IRAS, Lancaster Intelligent, Robotic and Autonomous Systems Centre, Management and Society, Society and Human Behaviour
+Centre for Consumption Insights, Lancaster Intelligent, Robotic and Autonomous Systems Centre, LIRA - Biomedical, LIRA - Society and Human Behaviour, Management and Society

 The Sustainable Consumption cluster of the CCI includes a critical mass of researchers investigating sustainable patterns of consumption and production.
 This specialist cluster centres on exploring and theorising greener forms of consumer behaviour, alternative ways of engaging with the market like sharing and renting in a circular economy, media representations of sustainability, and the empowerment and mobilisation of the public to achieve less resource-intensive ways of living and consuming.
 The cluster is actively involved in generating knowledge that can contribute to our theoretical understanding of consumption in the wider sustainability landscape as well as producing applicable insights.
 Working in collaboration with partners, organisations, government, other researchers and households, the goal of the Sustainable Consumption cluster of the CCI is to provide actionable guidance for policy, key supply chain stakeholders and consumers to drive towards cleaner, greener growth and more environmentally friendly lifestyles.